spencertipping/phi/dev/concatenative.md

 `not` behaves like the C `!` operator, always returning `0` or `1`.
 This is how `if` is defined.

+#### Real operations
+These are mostly self-explanatory, but `r>b` and `b>r` deserve some discussion.
+These functions convert between floats and strings, which allows you to access and modify the internals of floats.
+Floats are always stored at double precision.

 #### String operations
 ```